anyaevostinar/anyaevostinar.github.io/classes/111-f24/lab-graphics.md

 The call above creates an *object* of the `GraphWin` *class* and stores it in the `win` variable.
 We are using the **constructor** of the `GraphWin` class.
-This particular constructor takes 3 parameters: the name of the window, its width, and its height. ([Here is the documentation for this class which says more.](https://mcsp.wartburg.edu/zelle/python/graphics/graphics/node3.html)
+This particular constructor takes 3 parameters: the name of the window, its width, and its height. ([Here is the documentation for this class which says more.](https://mcsp.wartburg.edu/zelle/python/graphics/graphics/node3.html) If that link doesn't work, you can download the [PDF here](/classes/111-w24/graphics.pdf).
 )

 Run `main.py` to see what happens.